streamlit/streamlit/docs/getting_started.md

 ### Draw bar charts, line charts, and maps

-Streamlit support sereral popular data charting libraries that allow you to add different types of charts and data representations to your reports, like PyPlot, Altair, Deck.Gl, and more.
+Streamlit supports sereral popular data charting libraries that allow you to add different types of charts and data representations to your reports, like PyPlot, Altair, Deck.Gl, and more.
 In this section, you'll add a bar chart, line chart, and a map to your report.
 If you'd like to see a full list of supported charts and libraries, see [API reference](https://streamlit.io/secret/docs/api/charts.html).

-<< Possibly add note that there are examples that use real data in the tutorials...
-TBD >>

 The [`streamlit.barchart()`](https://streamlit.io/secret/docs/api/charts.html#streamlit.bar_chart) allows you to add bar charts to your report.
 This example uses a Pandas data frame with three columns as the data source.